 Please note that in case of bad weather, Exomind (Deep Water) will be covered to protect the active beehive.

 It is advisable not to wear perfumes and aftershave as bees are sensitive to strong perfume.

 For any enquiries please call on 21242183 or email email@example.com

-The MICAS International Art Weekend is being organised with the kind support of Air Malta , Heritage Malta, Malta Tourism Authority, Ministry for Justice, Culture and Local Government, Restoration Directorate, ERA, Ambjent Malta, is-Siġġiewi Local Council, and Superintendence of Cultural Heritage.
+The MICAS International Art Weekend was organised with the kind support of Air Malta , Heritage Malta, Malta Tourism Authority, Ministry for Justice, Culture and Local Government, Restoration Directorate, ERA, Ambjent Malta, is-Siġġiewi Local Council, and Superintendence of Cultural Heritage.